agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 @snippet helloworld.cpp hello-ptr-iota

+@notebox{
+  This vector uses a custom memory allocator to ensure that the memory used for storage of the data is corectly aligned for the target architecture.
+Please see @ref tutorial-memory for a detailed explanation of this.
+}
 When constructing a pack in this manner, you must ensure that there is sufficient data in the block of memory to fill the pack.
 For example, on an AVX enabled machine, a __SIMD__ vector of `float32` contains `8` elements, or has a __cardinal__ of `8`.
 Therefore, there must be at least `8` elements